-This article covers what a small family child care provider must include in a contract with parents under the Maryland regulations known as COMAR Title 13A, Subtitle 15.
+This article covers what a small family child care provider must include in a contract with parents under the Maryland regulations known as Code of Maryland Regulations (COMAR) Title 13A, Subtitle 15.

 A small family child care is one:

-- that is operated out of the provider’s house,
+- that is operated out of the provider’s primary residence,

 - where the provider cares for 1-8 children,

 - where the provider is not related to all children in care, and

 - where the provider provides care on a regular basis of 20 or more hours per month.

 - presence of any pet animals,